programmfabrik/fylr-gitbook/for-administrators/readme/development.md

 ### Allow /api/settings/purge

 Define if the "purge" button should be enabled/disabled in /inspect/system to reset the whole system.
+Note that you may need to enable this in your [fylr.yml](https://github.com/programmfabrik/fylr/blob/8c9d2a92ae410ecacb85191af116c1dfdb6a1ad5/fylr.example.yml#L233C19-L233C19) before.

 ### Delete files from storage locations